 Yale Law School

-Mark Stevens is a third-year J.D. candidate at Yale Law School completing his studies in June 2021.
-He previously served as a fellow at the U.S. Department of State during the Obama administration, where he focused on U.S. policy on the Levant region of the Middle East.
+Mark Stevens is a recent graduate of Yale Law School and will begin serving in the U.S. Department of State’s Office of the Legal Adviser in September 2021.
+He previously served as a fellow at the department during the Obama administration, where he focused on U.S. policy on the Levant region of the Middle East.
 During this period, he also briefly reported on political conditions in northern Syria from the U.S. Consulate in Istanbul, Turkey.

 Mark subsequently worked for a private research initiative undertaking humanitarian assessments in contexts of crisis and displacement.
 Through this work, he helped conduct assessments in Uganda and northern Syria to assist international NGOs and UN agencies in their emergency responses.
-Mark intends to return to the Department of State in autumn 2021 as an attorney-adviser in the Office of the Legal Adviser.
 A native of District Heights, Maryland, Mark holds a BA in Public and International Affairs from Princeton University and a Master in Public Affairs from Princeton’s School of Public and International Affairs.

 Head of Security Policy